 Barb Hahn: "I want to thank IGA for offering the Tour Guide/Destination Awareness class in New England.
 I absolutely-100%- enjoyed it, learned a lot of new information, re-learned things I once knew and had not remembered, learned new ways of presenting information. and met people I hope to see again "on the road."
 Your style of teaching works so well, making me want to continue to keep learning and do some tours in that area again. "

 Kim Moriarty: "Just a quick update since I graduated from class in July.
 I learned so much from your class and I want to thank you all again for helping me confirm that this is truly the career choice for me.
-I was hired by Sugar Tours in September to lead 3 tours for them.
+I was hired by a New England company in September to lead 3 tours for them.
 The first was a fall foliage in New England Tour, and then two tours involving tracing the routes of the American Revolution through out the eastern US.
 Those were with the Elder Hostel now known as Road Scholar.
-I had 8 tours for summer 2012 and am now living the dream thanks to your training."
+I had 8 tours for summer and am now living the dream thanks to your training."

 Tom Jensen: "Last year I was a Program Director for Grand Circle Travel’s 18-day tour of western national parks and monuments including Mt.
 Rushmore, Badlands, Devils Tower, Yellowstone, Zion, Bryce, Grand Canyon, Glen Canyon, and Mesa Verde.
 Locally, I am a Driver/Guide for tours of Denver, the Front Range, the Pikes Peak Region, Rocky Mountain National Park, and the Colorado Rocky Mountains.
 I love sharing my city and state with visitors, many of whom are from outside the U.S. I have also been doing some free-lance work leading tours that circled Colorado.
 One of the most interesting was a tour that featured the railroads of Colorado – Royal Gorge, Pikes Peak Cog Railway, Cumbres & Toltec Scenic Railroad, and the Durango Silverton Narrow Gauge Railroad.